244th Artillery Brigade (Russia)

-The 244th Neman Red Banner, Orders of Suvorov and Kutuzov Artillery Brigade (Military Unit Number 41603, 244 abr) is an artillery formation of the Coastal Troops of the Russian Navy, currently based in Kaliningrad, Kaliningrad Oblast.
+The 244th Neman Red Banner, Orders of Suvorov and Kutuzov Artillery Brigade (Military Unit Number 41603) is an artillery formation of the Coastal Troops of the Russian Navy, currently based in Kaliningrad, Kaliningrad Oblast.
 It is part of the 11th Army Corps, the coastal forces of the Baltic Fleet.

 The brigade traces its history to the 551st artillery regiment of Ant-Tank Defence (PTO) of the Reserve of the Supreme High Command (RVGK).
 The regiment was formed on August 10, 1941, at Podolsk in Moscow Oblast, at the Podolsk artillery school.
 During the war it served with the 49th, 33rd, and 11th Guards Armies.